 As the hotel is marketed for children over 12, you won’t find a kids club in the hotel.
 That doesn’t mean that older children are not catered for.
 They have their own dedicated chill out lounge just a short stroll from Dunes called Ozone.
 A place where they can practise their DJ skills, take part in outdoor activities such as archery and sailing, or just chill out on the swing chairs.

 And as for us adults, well we can choose not to leave our sunbed for the duration of our holiday if we wish.
 But if you prefer a more active holiday, Sani has it covered.
-I will be sharing more about the activities on offer, plus the not to be missed Volvo experience in a later post.
+I have shared more about the activities on offer which includes the not to be missed Volvo experience.
 And of course sharing the amazing dining experiences we had both at Sani Dunes and Sani Marina.

 If you are a regular reader you will know we love Ikos Olivia where we have holidayed for the past 2 years.
 But our love has now grown to include the breathtaking Sani Dunes.